itsme-Muthu/CODSOFT/README.md

 - Final score display and declaration of the overall winner based on the highest score.
 - It provides a simple and interactive game experience with clear outcomes after each round and at the end of the game session.

+<h3>Task 5: Contact Book</h3>

+The program provides basic functionalities for managing a contact book:

+- Adding new contacts.
+- Viewing all contacts.
+- Searching for specific contacts by name or phone number.
+- Deleting contacts.
+- Updating contact information.
+It utilizes binary file handling with pickle for data storage and retrieval, ensuring persistence across sessions.
+The menu-driven interface facilitates user interaction, making it straightforward to perform operations on the contact book data.